vsafonova/ssr-vs-csr/README.md

 ## Exercise 5 - Compare CSR and SSR

 Now that you've run both CSR and SSR versions of this app, you can compare them and see the differences.
-Observe how the pages load on the CSR and SSR pages.
+Observe how the pages load on the CSR and SSR pages, how it loads when you click the "Refresh" button, along with the experience of waiting for the page to load.

+In our project, the SSR and CSR apps will are working with an external API, so they both take about the same amount of time to load.
+The big difference is when/how that load time happens.
+Which of the two versions do you experience to load faster?

 ## Questions